karimarttila/karimarttila.github.io/_posts/2019-03-14-comparing-aws-cloudformation-and-terraform.md

 ### Conclusions

-Both Terraform and CloudFormation are pretty good when it comes to infrastructure coding. **The most important decision is to use an IaC tool** than which tool to use (I covered this decision a bit in my previous articles “[How to Create Infrastructure as Code for AWS and Azure](https://medium.com/@kari.marttila/how-to-create-infrastructure-as-code-for-aws-and-azure-ab0a5ddecc06)” and “[How to Create and Manage Resources in Amazon Web Services Infrastructure?](https://medium.com/tieto-developers/how-to-create-and-manage-resources-in-amazon-web-services-infrastructure-f9af85b77c4a)”).
+Both Terraform and CloudFormation are pretty good when it comes to infrastructure coding. **The most important decision is to use an IaC tool** than which tool to use (I covered this decision a bit in my previous articles [How to Create Infrastructure as Code for AWS and Azure]({% post_url 2019-02-28-how-to-create-infrastructure-as-code-for-aws-and-azure %}) and [How to Create and Manage Resources in Amazon Web Services Infrastructure?]({% post_url 2017-02-16-how-to-create-and-manage-resources-in-amazon-web-services-infrastructure %}).

 Make an infrastructure project using both [CloudFormation](https://aws.amazon.com/cloudformation) and [Terraform](https://www.terraform.io) (and why not evaluate also [Pulumi](https://www.pulumi.com/)) and make your decision based on your own priorities which tool made your life as an infrastructure coder more productive.

-*The writer has two AWS certifications and one Azure certification and is working in *[*Tieto Corporation*](https://www.tieto.com/)* in Application Services / Public Cloud team designing and implementing cloud native solutions.
+*The writer has two AWS certifications and one Azure certification and is working at [Tieto Corporation](https://www.tieto.com/) in Application Services / Public Cloud team designing and implementing cloud native solutions.
 If you are interested to start a new cloud native project in Finland you can contact me by sending me email to my corporate email or contact me via LinkedIn.*

 Kari Marttila

 * Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>